Sharpie/RTikZDevice/README.md

 - Package documentation now handled by `roxygen`.
 Thanks to Hadley Wickham and Yihui Xie for the `Rd2roxygen` package which facilitated this switch.

+- Package test suite completely overhauled and now based on Hadley Wickham's `test_that` package.

 ---